thoughtbot/ruby-science/book/solutions/inject_dependencies.md

 * Eliminates [Shotgun Surgery](#shotgun-surgery) from leaking sub-dependencies.
 * Eliminates [Divergent Change](#divergent-change) by allowing runtime composition patterns, such as [decorators](#extract-decorator) and strategies.
+* Make it easier to avoid subclassing, following [Composition Over Inheritance](#composition-over-inheritance).
+* Extend existing classes without modifying them, following the [Open/Closed Principle](#openclosed-principle).
+* Avoid burdening classes with the knowledge of constructing their own dependencies, following the [Single Responsibility Principle](#single-responsibility-principle).

 ### Example